-Before learning how to fix a digital photo’s date and time, you need to know what a digital photo time stamp is.
+Before learning how to change photo date and time, you need to know what a digital photo date and time stamp is.
 Every camera records when a digital photo has been taken.
 This information is being recorded in the EXIF metadata saved with a JPEG photo.

 There are several dates inside the EXIF metadata associated with a photo.
 The most important field, and the one you need to check is Date Taken.
 Other dates like File creation date, or digitization date, or others are not important when it comes to photo management software.
-All photo management software looks for the field called Date Taken, inside the EXIF portion of image metadata.
+All photo managers look for the field called Date Taken, inside the EXIF portion of image metadata.

 One easy and free tool to edit EXIF data is XnView MP.
 You can download XnView MP from here.

-Before we can attempt to edit a digital photo’s EXIF date and time, we need to know what metadata is present in this photo.
+Before we can attempt to change a photo date and time, we need to know what metadata is present in this photo.
 With XnView MP it’s easy to check.

 Here is how to verify EXIF image metadata you already have.